-2022 2021
+2022 N '000 2021 N '000

-N'000 N'000

-Balance as at 1 January 292,777
+Balance as at 1 January - 292,777

-Additions to right of use asset
+Additions to right of use asset -

-23. Leases (continued)

-Derecognition of right of use asset - - (42,504) Depreciation for the year - (250,273) Balance as at 31 December - 2022 2021 ii Amounts recognised in profit or loss N'000 N'000 Leases under IFRS 16 Interest on lease liabilities (Note (29(i)) 179 41,824 Expense relating to short term leases and low value items (Note 5) - 119,124 iii Amounts recognised in statement of cash flows 2022 2021 N'000 N'000 Lease payment recognised in cash flows - 281,252 iv Extension options
+Derecognition of right of use asset - (42,504)

+Depreciation for the year (250,273)

+Balance as at 31 December

+2022 2021 ii Amounts recognised in profit or loss No '000 ₩ '000 Leases under IFRS 16 Interest on lease liabilities (Note (29(i)) 179 41,824 Expense relating to short term leases and low value items (Note 5) - 119,124 iii Amounts recognised in statement of cash flows 2022 2021 No '000 ₹ '000 Lease payment recognised in cash flows - 281,252 iv Extension options

 Some office building and warehouse leases contain extension options exercisable by the Company up to one year before the end of the non-cancellable contract period.
 Where practicable, the Company seeks to include extension options in new leases to provide operational flexibility.
 The extension options held are exercisable only by the Company and not by the lessors.
 The Company assesses at lease commencement date whether it is reasonably certain to exercise the extension options.
-The Company reassesses whether it is reasonably certain to exercise the extension options.
 The Company reassesses whether it is reasonably certain to exercise the options if there is a significant event or significant changes in circumstances within its control.